Will Debt Management Help You?

 Credit Counselors Customize Debt Management Plans

-- Waiving of late fees and penalties
+- Waiving of Late Fees and Penalties

 - Consolidating or combining debts into a single, more manageable, monthly payment

-Alternative Debt Relief Options are Available
+Alternative Debt Relief Options Are Available

-An alternative to debt management through credit counseling is debt settlement.
-Debt settlement or debt negotiation is more commonly utilized by individuals and families who have high interest, high-balance credit card debt and seriously considering bankruptcy.
-It is a more aggressive form of debt relief that has helped consumers get out of credit card debt faster, assuming the consumer can accumulate money in a "set aside" account which can later be used to extend a settlement offer to creditors.
+These days, many consumers may also consider alternative debt relief options to credit counseling such as debt settlement or debt negotiation.
+Individuals and families who have high interest, high-balance credit card debt and seriously considering bankruptcy may find that a debt settlement program to be an effective and proven way out of debt.
+It's worth noting, however, that settling debts is a more aggressive form of debt relief that has helped consumers get out of credit card debt faster, assuming the consumer can accumulate money in a "set aside" account which can later be used to extend a settlement offer to creditors.

 It's important to understand the difference between debt settlement and debt management: With debt management you are essentially paying off everything you owe, but saving money through much lower interest rates and a waiving of late fees and penalties.
 The goal of debt settlement is to "settle" with credit card companies for substantially less than you currently owe.

 Why would credit card companies consider "settling" with consumers?
-If credit card companies decide eventually to "sell off" accounts that are 60 to 90 days late, or more to a collection agency, creditors may get as little as 10 cents on the dollar.
-It is not surprising then that credit card companies may be willing to accept a reasonable settlement offer made by you or by a debt settlement company negotiating on your behalf.
+If credit card companies decide eventually to "sell off" accounts that are 60 to 90 days late, or more, to a collection agency, creditors may get as little as 10 cents on the dollar, so it is not surprising that credit card companies may be willing to accept a reasonable settlement offer made by you or by a debt settlement company negotiating on your behalf.
 It is important to recognize that when consumers default on their credit card agreements in order to set aside money in a settlement fund, creditors may threaten or take legal action.
 In addition, money saved through credit card settlements are subject to federal taxation.
 Finally, debt settlement typically will have a negative impact on personal credit, but not as serious or long lasting of an impact as personal bankruptcy.